petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-okta-using-openid-connect.md

 1. Go to *OpenID Connect Provider Connection* tab and add a new connection entry.

 1. Fill in the fields with the data you find at the [endpoint URLs](#obtaining-endpoint-urls), as shown in the table below.
-You can find these values on the.

     | Field                        | Data                                                                   |
     |:-----------------------------|:-----------------------------------------------------------------------|